Responsibility for pre-teens and teenagers: what you need to know

 Deciding when you and your child are ready to shift responsibility

-A good way to start is to use family meetings to give your child a real voice in important decisions.
+You could start by using family meetings to give your child a real voice in important decisions.
 This helps your child feel valued.
-It’s also a good way for you to learn more about she deals with choices.
+It’s also a good way for you to learn more about how your child deals with choices.

 Here are some other things to consider.